-For example if one of NHS England's Area Teams receives a complaint about their services and part of this complaint also refers to a dental practice or practitioner then the Area Team and the practice must co-operate in handling the complaint and providing a co-ordinated response to the patient.
+For example if the LHB receives a complaint about their services and part of this complaint also refers to a dental practice or practitioner then the LHB and the practice must co-operate in handling the complaint and providing a co-ordinated response to the patient.
 Any response provided should be agreed by both parties.